barryyan0121/resume/README.md

 ## Abstract
 The project uses `Spacy` to extract company names and dates in different formats of resumes (in this case **.pdfs** and **.docx**) without additional trainings.
-It uses the basic model from Spacy without tuning, so the accuracy is not satisfying.
+It uses the basic model from `Spacy` without tuning, so the accuracy is not satisfying.
 However, it shows an elementary approach in natural language processing.
 ## Introduction
-This is my first approach to NLP, and this project gives me an overview of the industry.
+This is my first approach to `NLP`, and this project gives me an overview of the industry.
 With a list of resumes written in different formats, what would the most effective approach to extract the company titles, and the corresponding dates?
 This is different from Named-entity recognition in normal texts, as company names do not appear in complete sentences.
-The basic model of `Spacy` is a multi-task CNN trained on OntoNotes with blogs, news, and comments with an NER accuracy of 85%.
-Since the model is for general purpose, it might not perform well for NER tasks for resumes.
+The basic model of `Spacy` is a multi-task CNN trained on OntoNotes with blogs, news, and comments with an `NER` accuracy of 85%.
+Since the model is for general purpose, it might not perform well for `NER` tasks for resumes.
-In fact, when I tested it on an example resume, I see a lot of NER falsely classified.
+In fact, when I tested it on an example resume, I see a lot of `NER` falsely classified.
 It is then critical to improve on the results without access to large number of training samples.
 ## Method
-I set up PyCharm as my IDE and Conda as Python Interpreter because I could not install numpy with wheel in virtualenv environment with M1 chip.
-I used Python 3.8, and you can build the dependency as follows.
+I set up `PyCharm` as my IDE and `Conda` as Python Interpreter because I could not install numpy with wheel in virtualenv environment with M1 chip.
+I used `Python 3.8`, and you can build the dependency as follows.
 ```
 pip3 install -r requirements.txt
 ```